 Harlean from AR

 To keep your outside water faucet from freezing and getting damaged, keep the hose unhooked during freezing weather.
 Also, Walmart carries a Styrofoam cover made to hook onto the faucet and keep it covered.
-It cost about $1.00 and is easy to put on and take off.

 In areas with freezing temperatures, if you don't have your pipes wrapped, you can leave your inside faucet dripping (just a small trickle will do, from the furtherest faucet from the water pipe entrance of your home) while you're sleeping so your water lines won't freeze and burst.
+By Terri H.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 We live in a very old house in Maine.
 The subzero weather we have been having lately has our pipes bursting constantly.
 (We use mostly a woodstove to save on money, so our cellar is cold).
 Is there anything we can do to stop the pipes from bursting?
 My husband has been repairing pipes for 3 days straight.
 Our cellar is dirt and the pipes are only copper water pipes, (not heat, as we have forced hot air).
 We also we were wondering if its OK to turn off the water at the base where it comes into the house or will it make matters worse?
 Thank you for any advice.

 Home Depot or Lowes sells heat tape specifically for this purpose.
 Also, good idea to leave cold water trickling at all times.
 Don't know about turning the water off but hope this helps.

 On really cold days, I was told to let the faucets trickle on outside walls.
 My pipes are 100 years old haven't froze yet, maybe I've been just lucky.